Learn Myanmar Language in conversational and literary form. Learn to speak and read Burmese.

 The five types of Burmese Adverbs

-Myanmar grammar put the conditions of things, for example, road conditions affected by the heavy storm, in a different classification of adverbs.
+Myanmar grammar put the conditions of things such as road conditions affected by the heavy storm in a different classification of adverbs.

-Note that the same time word "now" will be a noun a-khu1 if used with the descriptive adjective word such as "sunny" or "raining".
+Note that this adverb time word a-khu1 meaning "now" will be a noun a-khu1 if used with the descriptive adjective word such as "sunny" or "raining".